alabou/NMOS-MatroxOnly/Atomic State Changes.md

 The immutable Flow approach described in this document goes beyond the [MS-04][] transform/process requirement by treating all Flow attributes as immutable, without impacting the required behavior of Controllers.

 The same conclusion applies to Source resources that are created when the content is fundamentally modified.
-Stopping and starting the capture of a signal fundamentally alter the content as it create time discontinuities and could also result in changing other characteristics of the captured signal.
+Stopping and starting the capture of a signal fundamentally alter the content as it create time discontinuities, change in timing characteristics and could also result in changing other characteristics of the captured signal resulting in a change of the Source ID.
+A change of Source ID also implies a change of Flows associated with the new Source.
 A Controller MUST be ready at any time to have a different Flows and Sources associated with a Sender.

 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"
 [IS-04]: https://specs.amwa.tv/is-04/ "AMWA IS-04 NMOS Discovery and Registration Specification"